-The Major Event Review will be overseen by an independent Panel and informed by science, Traditional Owner knowledge and public consultation.
-The independent Panel will be comprised of the Victorian Commissioner of Environmental Sustainability, a Commonwealth nominated member, and a Victorian Traditional Owner member.
+The Major Event Review is being overseen by an independent Panel and will be informed by science, Traditional Owner knowledge and public consultation.

-The review will assess the impacts of the bushfires on environmental, economic, social and cultural values to identify future action that can be taken to manage Victoria’s forests.
+The review will assess the impacts of the bushfires on environmental, economic, social and cultural values to identify if remedial actions need to be taken.

 The Major Event Review activates an appropriate and robust response to major events which impact our forests such as the significant 2019-20 bushfires.

 Key materials related to the Major Event Review